Swedish rules on certain products and articles that are hazardous to health and the environment

 Fluids for cleaning drains

-The ban applies to products in liquid form that are used for cleaning drains and contain a certain amount of acid or base.
+The ban applies to products in liquid form that are used for cleaning drains and that contain acid at a level of more than 10% by weight or base (lye) at a level of more than 2% by weight.
 Since the ban applies to products in liquid form, it may also apply to certain gel products.
 It does not, however, apply to products in granular form.

 Agents for cleaning drains – so-called drain cleaners – are often highly corrosive and can quickly cause severe burns to the mouth, esophagus, eyes and skin.
 Even small amounts can result in serious injury.